 Despite the innovations of our model of training, we consider ourselves to be conservative when it comes to skills, training process and the assessment of trainees’ abilities.

-The current three-year program started in October 2021.
-For detailed reports about past programs, click below.
 Trainees don’t necessarily have to live in Canberra (although it’s a great place to live!).
 You would need to spend 2 nights a week around Canberra, when school is in.

 Embarking on a three-year program is a major commitment on both sides.
 Having some one-on-one lessons with us, sitting in on our current classes or participating in an intensive would be a good “toe in the water”.
+Look out for the immersion week at the beginning of October 2020.

 Please get in touch!